top of page

 They did not protest violently.
 They did not sabotage operations.
 They asked: where is the proof?
 And for that, they were punished again.
 And again.
 And again.

-What followed was not a disciplinary process.
-It was a systematic campaign of retaliation one that escalated in direct proportion to how persistently the two employees exercised their legal rights.
+What followed did not resemble a fair disciplinary process.
+It appeared, instead, as a pattern of escalating adverse responses that grew in step with how persistently the two employees continued to exercise their rights.

 THE QUESTION THAT STARTED EVERYTHING